SamiraLashkari/CloudVolume_multibeam/README.md

 ```bash
 git clone https://github.com/SamiraLashkari/CloudVolume_multibeam
 ```
-You can download the repository from website too.
+You can download the repository from website as well.

 Then, you can install all dependencies in your environment by running the following command.
 First, navigate to the `CloudVolume_multibeam` folder in your system: